chuangcaleb/wtsa/_poosts/The Greatest Showman Series/The Greatest Show Finale – Analysis.md

 **Where the runaways are running the night**

 > "Renegades...crown ‘em the circus **kings**"~ Kings run the world

-%%> V: My interpretation is some of the mobsters are now backstage workers for the circus, hoisting the performers up by rope — it opposition that causes the renegades to be high up enough to rewrite their stars%%

 **Impossible comes true, intoxicating you**